srv-datahubcatalog/docs/content/en/docs/refguide/modeling/app-explorer/modules/consume-add-on-modules-and-solutions.md

 A *solution* is a Mendix app that has out-of-the-box solution suitable for multiple customers.
 Solution, as any other app, may consist of several modules, including app modules (standard modules) and add-on modules, but it also has solution modules that form the **solution core**.
 Solution modules have IP protection enabled.
 For more information on IP protection, see [IP Protection](/appstore/creating-content/sol-ip-protection/).

-## Limitations
+## Limitations and Known Issues

-When consuming add-on modules and solutions, you may come across the following limitations:
+When consuming add-on modules and solutions, you may come across the following limitations and known issues:

 * When debugging add-on and solution modules, you cannot step into microflows, debugging will automatically use **Step Over**.
 * If app modules and add-on modules or solutions have conflicting custom widgets, you are prompted with a warning showing the sources of the conflicts (module and widget package names) to find a workaround.
 An automatic fix is not implemented.
 * When a constant is hidden, you cannot configure its value in the **App settings**.
 For more information on app settings, see the [Configuration Tab](/refguide/app-settings/#configurations) section in *App Settings*.
+* If there are add-on modules imported into Studio Pro and the application is deployed for Eclipse using menu option **App > Deploy for Eclipse**, there are known build failures in Java source code.

 ## Importing an Add-on Module